jskov/openapi-jaxrs-client/src/docs/Configuration.md

 >Required option, but can be set via the CLI argument `--dto-package`.

+**generator-dto-records**

+>Allows you to generate record DTOs instead of POJO DTOs.

+>
+    default value: false

+**generator-dto-records-use-requirenonnull**

+>Allows you to control record's use of canonical constructor with Objects.requireNonNull

+>
+    default value: true

+**generator-dto-records-use-builder**

+>Allows you to generate builders for records.
+These can be handy when you need to create
+>records with many arguments.

+>The legal values are:

+> * ALL: Builder is created for all records.

+> * NAMED:name1,name2,...
+Builder is created for records with the listed names

+> * NONE: No builders are created.

+>
+    default value: ALL

 **generator-dto-skip-types**

 >Allows you to suppress generation of some DTO classes.